privacyguides/privacyguides.org/docs/desktop.md

 - Free and open source.
 - Receives regular software and kernel updates.
 - [Avoids X11](os/linux-overview.md#wayland).
     - The notable exception here is Qubes, but the isolation issues which X11 typically has are avoided by virtualization.
-This isolation only applies to apps *running in different qubes* (virtual machines), apps running in the *same* qube are not protected from each other.
+This isolation only applies to apps *running in different qubes* (virtual machines); apps running in the *same* qube are not protected from each other.
 - Supports full-disk encryption during installation.
 - Doesn't freeze regular releases for more than 1 year.
     - We [recommend against](os/linux-overview.md#release-cycle) "Long Term Support" or "stable" distro releases for desktop usage.